 This article’s purpose is to provide advice about the correct toothbrushing technique and other useful tips to maintain healthy teeth and gums.

 Firstly, let’s talk about why it is so important to brush your teeth and do it using the right method.
-Some possibly would say it is mainly because they want to make them shiny and white so they can look good on photos when they have a big smile on their faces.
+Some might say it is mainly because they want to make them shiny and white so they can look good in photos when they have a big smiles on their faces.
 The answer, however, is much simpler than that.

 Did you know?

 Fluoride is a naturally occurring mineral (in the element fluorine) and it can be found in water, soil, rock, air plants, some food and drinks (for example tea) and EVEN in the human body.